Basis of Presentation and Summary of Significant Accounting Policies

 Net Loss Per Share

 The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
-Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which are comprised of the Companys common stock options and warrants described in Note 7, would be anti-dilutive.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company’s outstanding common stock options and warrants, as described in Note 8, and the potential conversion of the First Closing Note, as described in Note 6, would be anti-dilutive, due to the reporting of a net loss for each of the periods in the accompanying condensed consolidated statements of operations.

 Concentration Risks and Other Risks and Uncertainties